michael-wall/saml-restore-tool/README.md

 ## Future SAML Admin Changes after SAML Restore Tool Setup ##
 - Any changes to the SAML Admin configuration should be applied in the configs/[ENV]/data/saml-restore-tool-config/virtual-instances/ setup and / or the secrets if applicable.
-- Ensure the (Signing) Certificate and Private Key and Encryption Certificate and Private Key in the Virtual Instance specific restorable KeyStore are updated when they are updated in SAML Admin > General screen e.g. after renewal.
+- Ensure the 'Certificate and Private Key' and 'Encryption Certificate and Private Key' in the Virtual Instance specific restorable KeyStore are updated when they are updated in SAML Admin > General screen e.g. after renewal etc.
 - Ensure stored SAML Identity Provider Metadata XML file(s) are updated if the files change e.g. due to Certificate renewal or other setup change etc.

 ## Why not use SAML-Admin headless REST APIs? ##